I’m going to install Home Assistant on Windows using VirtualBox . It may sound complicated, but it is not and I will show you everything step-by-step.

 Next will show you the ipv4 properties of this connection.

 To add your static IP address (select ‘yes’ for manual method);

-Set the DNS server and the local gateway.
-For most home routers these will be the same address.
+Next, set the DNS server and the local gateway.

 After that restart you Virtual Machine.

 To test if everything is OK open in a new browser/tab the configured by you address on port 8123.
 For example http://192.168.0.15:8123.